890popbox/MoonSimpleGui/README.md

 * Circular ToDo List (CRUD functions)
 * Sudoku Solver (clear visual, clear and solve)

-* Going to add more to this..
+* Might add more to this, or just create another GUI